Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ## Why Front-End Developer? ## direct connection & interact to the customer

-    There are several reasons why I choose Front-End Developer.
+- There are several reasons why I choose Front-End Developer.
-    First of all, I am a problem-solver and be willing to provide solution to improve any issues(solve the real world problem)!
+- First of all, I am a problem-solver and be willing to provide solution to improve any issues(solve the real world problem)!
 For example, I participated global hachathon and worked with 3 people to create a platform to deal with the shortage of daily supplies during Coronavirus Pandemic.
-    Secondly, I am eager to learn new technology and there are always lots of chances to learn new tech as a front-end developer.
+- Secondly, I am eager to learn new technology and there are always lots of chances to learn new tech as a front-end developer.
 For example, I worked with a team to visualize real-time data using React.js and D3.js which are unfamiliar tech stack for me and which means it was a good opportunity for me to learn.
-    Last but not least, presenting the application makes me feel a sense of achievement and (encourage to engage)give me more energy for learning.
+- Last but not least, presenting the application makes me feel a sense of achievement and (encourage to engage)give me more energy for learning.
 For instantce, I present the dashboard to customer in Interntional exhibitoin when I was intern at Advantech and I was so proud of my team.
   Thats why I choose Front-End Developer!

-     ### a time make decisions without data! ###

 1. #### How to Choose the Right Technology Stack for Your Project?
    In my last role, when I collaberated with 3-people team in Global Hackathon and needed to create a website in three 3 days, I knew that choosing the right technology stack plays an important role because we didn't have lots of time on it.
 Therefore, there are 4 things to consider when I choose a tech stack!